Live Together, Die Alone: On the island

 While at the funeral for Ana Lucia Cortez (Michelle Rodriguez) and Libby, a boat comes into view out at sea.
 Jack, Sayid, and Sawyer swim out to it and climb onto the boat.
-They hear music coming from inside it.
 Shots are fired from inside the boat through the boat hatch entrance.
 After breaking the hatch open, they find a drunken Desmond piloting the boat.
 The next day, after Mr. Eko (Adewale Akinnuoye-Agbaje) prevents Locke from destroying the computer that controls the timer, Locke enlists Desmond's help in letting the timer run down to zero.
-Desmond hotwires the blast doors shut, locking Eko outside the computer room and Desmond and Locke inside of it.
-Eko, distraught, seeks Charlie Pace's (Dominic Monaghan) help.
+Desmond hotwires the blast doors shut, locking Eko outside the computer room and Desmond and Locke inside it.
+Eko seeks Charlie Pace's (Dominic Monaghan) help.
 The two attempt to use dynamite to blow the blast door open, but the blast doors are unscathed, while they are both injured.

-Meanwhile, Desmond and Locke discuss the purpose of the stations and discover that when Desmond accidentally caused the "System Failure", the magnetic force pulled Oceanic Flight 815 toward the island, thus causing the crash.
+Meanwhile, Desmond and Locke discuss the purpose of the stations and discover that when Desmond accidentally caused the "System Failure", the magnetic force pulled Oceanic Flight 815 toward the island, causing the crash.
 Locke continues to doubt that the timer has any meaning, but Desmond assures him that it is all real.
-As the timer passes zero, causing another "System Failure", Desmond retrieves the failsafe key he obtained from Inman and crawls underneath the hatch, saying he will "blow the dam".
+As the timer passes zero, causing another "System Failure", Desmond retrieves the failsafe key he obtained from Inman and crawls underneath the hatch.
 After he turns the key in the system termination switch, a shrill humming noise and violet-white light envelops the entire island, causing the Oceanic 815 survivors and the Others alike on opposite sides of the island to bend in apparent pain.
 That night, Charlie is the only person to return from the hatch; the whereabouts of Desmond, Eko, and Locke are not revealed.
 Charlie reconnects with Claire Littleton (Emilie de Ravin), and they kiss as they sit among their fellow plane survivors.